Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 - When Florida Atlantic churns out more than 378.9 yards, the team is 3-0-1 against the spread and 4-0 overall.

-- The Owls have turned the ball over 11 times, four fewer times than the Thundering Herd have forced turnovers (15).
+- The Owls have 11 giveaways this season, while the Thundering Herd have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.